NEM Price Reaches $0.21 on Exchanges (XEM)

-NEM (CURRENCY:XEM) traded up 6.9% against the US dollar during the 24-hour period ending at 12:00 PM E.T. on August 14th.
-During the last seven days, NEM has traded 14.3% higher against the US dollar.
-One NEM coin can currently be bought for approximately $0.21 or 0.00000441 BTC on major cryptocurrency exchanges.
-NEM has a market cap of $1.86 billion and approximately $142.96 million worth of NEM was traded on exchanges in the last 24 hours.
+NEM (CURRENCY:XEM) traded down 3.7% against the U.S. dollar during the 1-day period ending at 21:00 PM ET on August 16th.
+One NEM coin can now be bought for $0.21 or 0.00000457 BTC on popular cryptocurrency exchanges.
+Over the last week, NEM has traded up 16.4% against the U.S. dollar.
+NEM has a total market cap of $1.90 billion and $148.85 million worth of NEM was traded on exchanges in the last 24 hours.

-NEM (XEM) is a proof-of-importance (PoI) coin that uses the ProofofImportance hashing algorithm.
-Its genesis date was March 31st, 2015.
+NEM (CRYPTO:XEM) is a proof-of-importance (PoI) coin that uses the ProofofImportance hashing algorithm.
+It launched on March 31st, 2015.
 NEM’s total supply is 8,999,999,999 coins.
 The official website for NEM is nem.io.
-The Reddit community for NEM is /r/nem and the currency’s Github account can be viewed here.
 NEM’s official Twitter account is @NEMofficial and its Facebook page is accessible here.
 The official message board for NEM is forum.nem.io.
+The Reddit community for NEM is /r/nem and the currency’s Github account can be viewed here.

 According to CryptoCompare, “Consensus Mechanism: Proof-of-ImportanceGenesis Date: March 31st, 2015Block Time: 1 minuteAvailable/Total Supply: 8,999,999,999 XEMBlock Reward: N/A (transaction fees only + node rewards) XEMXEM is the native currency of the NEM public blockchain.
 It is used to pay for transactions on this public blockchain in order to incentivize its network of public nodes that process and record transactions for businesses and users there.
 This means that XEM has real fundamental value as the currency of a functioning economy.HarvestingHarvesting is closely similar to mining in other cryptocurrencies, but it uses unique methods called Proof of Importance and Delegated Harvesting to determine who harvests the next block.
 Harvesting is necessary to keep the network online and to confirm transactions.Supernode ProgramSupernodes are high performance blockchain nodes which form the backbone of the NEM blockchain network.
 Accounts with 3,000,000 or more XEM can operate a supernode, either from a local computer or from a cloud-hosted server.
 Supernodes are required to be up and running 24 hours per day, processing all transactions.CatapultCatapult is a full-featured blockchain engine that can power both private and public networks with its unique smart contract plugins.
 These plugins enable bulletproof digital asset creation, decentralized swaps, advanced account systems and business logic modeling.In its next phase, Catapult will become the core NEM engine.
 Public chain Catapult has been in testing for three years to thoroughly troubleshoot bugs and implement features.
 Its expected release is in 2019.Proof-Of-ImportancePOI is the consensus algorithm used in NEM to determine who will calculate the next block.
 An account's importance is determined by how many coins it contains and the number of transactions made to and from that account.
 POI is different from other initiatives which use a fee-sharing model that does not take into consideration one's overall support of the network.
 In some proof-of-stake systems a person only needs to have large amounts of coins to form a block; however, in NEM the transaction amount as well as support of the network become a factor.
 This has been designed to encourage users of NEM to not simply hold NEM but instead actively carry out transactions within the NEM ecosystem.You can read more about NEM’s tech in the Technical Reference. “

 It is usually not currently possible to purchase alternative cryptocurrencies such as NEM directly using US dollars.
-Investors seeking to acquire NEM should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NEM using one of the aforementioned exchanges.
+Investors seeking to acquire NEM should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase NEM using one of the exchanges listed above.

 Receive News & Updates for NEM Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NEM and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.